 - If you believe you may have taken a drug accidentally or been given a drug without consent (e.g. drink spiking).

 - If you are admitted to hospital in an emergency and doctors think that your treatment could be improved if drug abuse could be proved or excluded.

 - If you take part in a sport at a professional level.

 - If you apply for an insurance policy – some companies perform limited drug screening on applicants.

 - For legal reasons (e.g. child custody cases).

-Some prescription and over-the-counter drugs may give a positive screening result; prior to testing, indicate any medications that you have taken and/or for which you have prescriptions.
+Some prescription and over-the-counter drugs may give a positive screening result; before you are tested, indicate any medications that you have taken and/or for which you have prescriptions.

-The presence of various classes of abused drugs can be detected.
-The analysis usually starts with a screening test where the drug group (e.g. opiates – heroin, morphine, codeine etc) is detected; positive results are then followed up by a more specific test which identifies the individual drug taken (e.g. morphine).
+The test detects the presence of various classes of abused drugs.
+The initial analysis is a screening test for broad groups of drugs (e.g. opiates – heroin, morphine, codeine etc) is detected; positive results are then followed up by a more specific test which identifies the individual drug taken (e.g. morphine).

-A drugs of abuse ‘screen’ usually covers the more commonly abused drug groups which are the opiates, benzodiazepines, barbiturates, cannabinoids, amphetamines (including Ecstasy) and cocaine.
+A drugs of abuse ‘screen’ usually comprises the more commonly abused drug groups, which are the opiates, benzodiazepines, barbiturates, cannabinoids, amphetamines (including Ecstasy) and cocaine.
 Drugs used in the treatment of opiate addiction (methadone and buprenorphine) and ‘legal highs’ are also often detected.